-Rep. Jim Banks (R-Ind.) recently introduced the Education Savings Accounts for Military Families Act of 2018 (H.R.
+Rep. Jim Banks (R-Ind.) introduced the Education Savings Accounts for Military Families Act of 2018 (H.R.
 5199).
 This legislation would allow parents of military-connected children to establish voluntary Education Savings Accounts (ESAs) to pay for a wide variety of qualified education services that work best for their children.

 Families who serve in the armed forces move from duty station to duty station with little-to-no choice in where they live or what schools their children attend.
 This lack of choice is a national security issue because recruiting and retaining talent in the military is vital to our military readiness.

 According to a survey conducted by Military Times, 35 percent of active duty military families say that dissatisfaction with their children's education was a significant factor in their decision to remain or leave military service.
 By providing education choice through ESAs, we can serve military families and give the military a key tool to both attract and retain the skilled men and women in uniform that keep us safe.

 Men and women who serve our nation’s military have dedicated their lives to defending us.
 Congress has an opportunity right now to stand up against special interests and fight for our military families.

 Strengthens national defense.
 A strong national defense requires retaining well-trained active duty personnel.
 According to a survey conducted by Military Times, 35 percent of active duty families say that dissatisfaction with their children’s education was a significant factor in their decision to remain in or leave military service.
 ESAs provide greater incentive to stay.